-Hostales -- Not to be confused with a hostel for students, a hostal is a modest hotel without services, where you can save money by carrying your own bags and the like.
-You’ll know it’s a hostal if a small S follows the capital letter H on the blue plaque by the door.
-Hostales with three stars are about the equivalent of hotels with two stars.
+Hostales: Not to be confused with a youth hostel, a hostal is a modest hotel without services.
+They’re often a good buy.
+You’ll know it’s a hostal if a small s follows the capital letter h on the blue plaque by the door.

-Youth Hostels -- Spain has about 140 hostels (albergues de juventud).
-In theory, travelers age 25 or under have the first chance at securing a bed for the night, but these places are certainly not limited to young people.
-Some of them are equipped for persons with disabilities.
-Most hostels impose an 11pm curfew.
-For information, contact Red Española de Alberques Juveniles, Castello 24, 28001 Madrid (tel.
-91-522-70-07; www.reaj.com).
+Youth Hostels: Spain has about 140 hostels (albergues de juventud) and they are not limited to young people.
+Some are equipped for persons with disabilities.
+Many hostels impose an 11pm curfew.
+For information, contact Red Española de Alberques Juveniles (tel.
+91-522-70-07).